sysfce2/AviSynth_masktools/README.md

 https://github.com/tp7/masktools/

 Changelog
+**v2.2.26 (20200904)
+- mt_lut family: ignore "use_expr" parameter if "Expr" function does not exist in ancient AviSynth versions.
+- more friendly error messages when an exception occurs during "Expr" call.

 **v2.2.25 (20200813)
 - Introduce swap1 to swap9, dup0 to dup9 keywords besides dup and swap
 - mt_infix duplicates the expression string when 'dup' found.